valory-xyz/erc20-token-bridge/README.md

 This repository contains the scripts and configuration for L1-L2 networks to facilitate in bridging tokens from L2 to L1 and vice versa.

-The conde is written on Python 3.10.
+The code is written on Python 3.10.

 Current implementation provides CLI workflow to deposit and withdraw tokens between Polygon and Ethereum networks.
 During deposit, a specified amount of tokens will be locked on a Polygon bridge contract, and a corresponding amount of